The ACS Office of International Activities Staff

 Ricardo joined the ACS in August 2012, and is responsible primarily for managing international value, engagement and recruitment initiatives.
 He works closely with the International Activities and Membership Marketing offices to increase the ACS presence globally.
 He holds an undergraduate degree in management from the University of Guyana and MBA from the University of the West Indies, Cavehill, Barbados.
 Ricardo has extensive international marketing and product management experience and has worked in Canada, the Caribbean, South and Central America.

 Lori is a Senior Associate for the Office of International Activities whose responsibilites include science and human rights and program management.
 She has been with ACS sincce June 2013.
 Her responsibilities include coordinating webinars as part of the ACS Science and Human Rights webinar series and monitoring cases of chemists and related scientists who have had their rights abridged.
-She also manages the Pittcon Travel Grant and provides support for the OIA.
+She also manages the ACS Pittcon Travel Grant and a variety of other programs.
 Lori has a background in politics, and has worked for the U.S. House of Representatives and a small lobbying firm.
 Prior to joining ACS, she served as an election observer in El Salvador.
 Lori holds a Bachelor of Arts in History from the University of Evansville where she had opportunities to study abroad in Spain and intern with the U.S. Congress.